mltomlins0n/QANotes/PegaNotes (CSA).md

 You route an assignment to the **current user** if they should perform the task, e.g. the employee creating the request enters the expense details.

-You route an assignment to the work list of a **specific user** if only that user needs to complete an assignment, e.g. if the manager is the only one to apporve expense reports.
+You route an assignment to the work list of a **specific user** if only that user needs to complete an assignment, e.g. if the manager is the only one to approve expense reports.

 You route to a **work queue** for a specific group when anyone in the group can complete the assignment.
 E.g. anyone in payroll could send payments to employees.